 Tips for the San Diego Zoo

 - With 3.2 million visitors each year, the San Diego Zoo is the most visited zoo in the country.
 As you can imagine, the ticket lineups can get pretty crazy.
-We recommend buying a mobile entry ticket – simply download your tickets to your phone and skip the lineup.
+Skip the lines by buying a mobile ticket on GetYourGuide.
 For more advance ticket options, see below.

 - Make a plan for the animals you want to see most.
 Unless your children are older, have incredible stamina or you take the bus, you aren’t likely to cover the entire zoo.